thephpleague/tactician-bernard/README.md

 use League\Tactician\Bernard\QueueMiddleware;
 use League\Tactician\CommandBus;

-// ...create a Bernard\Queue instance
+// ... create a Bernard\Queue instance
 // make sure to add the appropriate serializers
 // see official documentation